chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ## Compatibility, Deprecation, and Migration Plan

-The new `log:prune` parameter defaults to `false` on existing collections, because:

-- The first pruning operation for an existing collection can be very slow.
-- Some users may be relying on the WAL as a full backup.

-This means existing installations will not benefit from auto-pruning until they run `chroma vacuum`.
-During the vacuum, `log:prune` will automatically be set to `true` on all collections.
+Existing installations will not benefit from auto-pruning until they run `chroma vacuum`.
+During the vacuum, `automatically_prune` will be set to `true`.

 Users should see disk space freed immediately after upgrading and running `chroma vacuum` for the first time.
 Subsequent runs of `chroma vacuum` will likely free up no or very little disk space as the database will be continuously auto-pruned from that point forward.